wdi-sg/gitbook-2019/02-js-intro/03-functions.md

 We will be implementing a specific process for translating our word problems into functions that run on data.

+ `1.` Function Purpose
+An english description of what the entire function is for:

+To calculate the monthly wage of a worker given a rate and the hours worked.

- `1.` Data Description
+ `2.` Input Data Description

-Describe what data your function deals with
+In english, describe what data your function deals with.

+Name the parameters after what data they represent.

 ```
 hourlyRate - the rate earned per hour
 hoursWorked - number of hours worked
 ```

- `2.` Data Examples
+ `3.` Data Examples

-Write actual examples.
+Write actual examples for the input data.

+You should think about a range of examples.
+What are the possible input values?
+Give examples.

 ```
 var hoursWorked = 5;
 ```

- `3.` Function Signature
+ `4.` Function Signature

+Describe the *javascript* language data types your function deals with.
 ```
 hourlyRate (number), hoursWorked (number) --> monthlyWage (number)
 ```

- `4.` Function Purpose
-To calculate the monthly wage of a worker given a rate and the hours worked.

- `5.` Function Header
-calculateWage( hourlyRate, hoursWorked )

- `6.` Code
+ `5.` Code

+You're ready to start coding.
+Write the actual javascript that fits the behavior you described above.

 Make it work.

- `7.` Functional Examples
+ `6.` Functional Examples
 var monthlyWage = calculateWage( 15, 40 ); // will equal 600

- `8.` Test
+ `7.` Test
 Run the examples yourself.

- `9.` Review & Refactor
+ `8.` Review & Refactor
 If your code is sloppy or could be changed to be more abstract, make those changes.
 Have you repeated yourself?
 Is there a way to make your code more clear?
 Easier to read?

 A completed example:
 ```
 /*
  * calculateWage
+ *
+ * function purpose
+ * To calculate the monthly wage of a worker given a rate and the hours worked.
  *
  * data description
  * hourlyRate - the rate earned per hour